Advertisements

 • National Youth Service Certificate (NYSC) exempt or discharge certificate; and

-• A Certificate of Participation from polytechnics as well as universities to demonstrate that they have received entrepreneurship training.
+• A Certificate of Participation from polytechnics and universities to demonstrate that they have received entrepreneurship training.

 Collateral Requirements